-In connection with the charter of the FPSO, the Company, as operator of the Etame Marin block, guaranteed all of the charter payments under the charter through its contract term, which expires in September 2022.
+In connection with the charter of the FPSO, the Company, as operator of the Etame Marin block, guaranteed all of the charter payments under the charter through its contract term.
 At the Company's election, the charter may be extended for two one-year periods beyond September 2020.
+These elections have been made, and the charter has been extended through September 2022.
 The Company obtained guarantees from each of the Company's joint venture owners for their respective shares of the payments.
 The Company's net share of the charter payment is 31.1%, or approximately \$9.7 million per year.
-Although the Company believes the need for performance under the charter guarantee is remote, the Company recorded a liability of \$0.3 million as of March 31, 2020 and \$0.4 million as of December 31, 2019 representing the guarantee's estimated fair value.
-The guarantee of the offshore Gabon FPSO charter has \$47.5 million in remaining gross minimum obligations as of March 31, 2020.
+Although the Company believes the need for performance under the charter guarantee is remote, the Company recorded a liability of \$0.3 million as of June 30, 2020 and \$0.4 million as of December 31, 2019 representing the guarantee's estimated fair value.
+The guarantee of the offshore Gabon FPSO charter has \$39.5 million in remaining gross minimum obligations as of June 30, 2020.